It’s amazing how many hotels are missing enquiries because of the state of their website. How important is photography for your hotel marketing?

-The initial fix for an ugly website is often seen as a complete redesign but the fix could be much simpler.
-Improve the visual design through the elements such as, better photography, more attractive colours amongst a few more easy wins.
+The initial fix for an ugly website is often seen as a complete redesign but the solution could be much simpler.
+Improve the visual design through elements such as, better photography, more attractive colours amongst a few more easy wins.

 I know that it’s pointing out the obvious but most people will make decisions about a hotel online.
 Less obvious is the amount of time it take to make a good first impression with your website or social feed.
 It takes longer to say ‘do I like this hotel’ than it does for your brain to answer that very question – 180 milliseconds in fact.
 You do get slightly more time to try and keep people but not long so you need to start off on the best foot.

-So if you want people to stick around for long enough to find out how wonderful your facilities are, what makes them better than your competitors you need to grab their attention.
+So if you want people to stick around for long enough to find out how wonderful your facilities are and what makes them better than your competitors then you need to grab their attention.
 Ditch all the crappy badly lit iPhone pictures and start focussing on how to tell your story.

 Tell visitors why you’re so great, and why they should stay with you.
 Sell them the in-person experience instead of advertising drab banality.

 Here’s an example of some of the imagery that you could be using to promote your hotel.
 Images that will make people think hell yea rather than what the hell.